 Explore the 4 Main Recruitment Methods Used by Science Companies Today

 Do you remember Ryan Howard, “The Temp” that Michael Scott hires in the TV show “The Office”?
-Ryan is placed at Dunder Mifflin through a “temp agency; a commonly typecast role in the media to depict a third party recruiter.
-This depiction raises the question, do all third party recruiting firms place temps like Ryan?
+Ryan is placed at Dunder Mifflin through a “temp agency; a commonly typecast role in the media to depict a third-party recruiter.
+This depiction raises the question, do all third-party recruiting firms place temps like Ryan?

 1. Executive search

-The benefits of an executive search firm who has an industry niche include an immediate network of qualified candidates.
+The benefits of an executive search firm that has an industry niche include an immediate network of qualified candidates.
 The search firm has researched the talent market for similar openings at other companies and will start with a shortlist of qualified leaders to reach out to.

 The role of an executive search firm includes negotiating offers of employment on a daily basis.
 These offers include total compensation packages and the value of equity (RSUs or stock options).